jeremy-jos/CIFAR10_Project/README.md

 ## Results

-With this model, trained with batch_size = 32 and epochs = 20, I obtained the following results:
+With this model, trained with batch_size = 32 and epochs = 20, I obtained the following results on the test dataset:

     - Loss = 0.74
     - Accuracy =  0.76